 An additional 30 quarter credits, as needed, to satisfy the 90 quarter credits required for this degree.
-These courses should be planned with the help of a counselor or an academic adviser based on the requirements of the specific discipline at the fouryear institution the student plans to attend.
+These courses should be planned with the help of a counselor or an academic adviser based on the requirements of the specific discipline at the four-year institution the student plans to attend.
+PE activity courses are limited to a maximum of three credits for the entire degree.